Wisconsin vs. Purdue NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Wisconsin and its opponents have gone over the current 40-point total in three of six games this season.

-- Purdue and its opponents have combined to score more than 40 points in three of six games this season.
+- Purdue has combined with its opponents to score more than 40 points in three of six games this season.

-- Saturday's total is 3.4 points lower than the two team's combined 43.4 points per game average.

-- The 33.3 combined points per game that these two squads have allowed this season are 6.7 fewer than the 40 over/under in this contest.
+- The two teams combine to score 43.4 points per game, 3.4 more than the total in this contest.

+- This contest's over/under is 6.7 points greater than the 33.3 these two squads combine to surrender per game this season.

-- The average total in Badgers games this season is 45, five points more than Saturday's over/under of 40.
+- The Badgers and their opponents have scored an average of 45.0 points per game in 2021, 5.0 more than Saturday's total.

-- The 40-point over/under for this game is 13.8 points below the 53.8 points per game average total in Boilermakers games this season.
+- The 53.8 PPG average total in Boilermakers games this season is 13.8 points more than this game's over/under.

 Wisconsin Stats and Trends